samiriff/mars-ode-data-access/README.md

 | bin_type | Type of binning used in image - Bin1 = 0.35 cm/pixel, Bin2 = 2xBin1, Bin4 = 2xBin2 |

 #### Chunk Parameters
+The following parameters can be used to control how chunks are processed:

 | Parameter | Description |
 |--|--|